LeeElliott/SeaBattleGame/README.md

 ## 3.0 Issues

+### 3.1 Ship Controls
+It may be of benefit to reverse the ship controls as they are currently set up to rotate away from mouse position.
+This has been left for the time being, whilst features are still being implemented.

 ## 4.0 Legal
 The code contained within this repository has been written by and remains the property of Lee Elliott.